Horrgs/HurricaneAnalysis/README.md

 unparsable .html format.
 In order to do this, you'll need the python libraries listed in `environment.yml` such as `numpy, pandas, and requests`.
 See the license for compliance.

-If you use Anaconda, you'll be able to create an environment with using the `environment.yml`.
+If you use Anaconda, you'll be able to create an environment with using the `environment.yml` file.
 See Anaconda documentation.
 # Outcome of Analysis